jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-toggleoutputid-description"></a>

 ### ✏ Description:
-Toggle displaying units' id mode.
-Which will shows the unit's id on the screen with a left click.
+Toggle unit ID display mode.
+When enabled, left-clicking a unit shows its ID on screen.

 <a name="cmd-toggleoutputid-parameters"></a>